Booth notebook

 Listen for

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to Copperbelly by Red Hot Chili Peppers off Return Of The Dream Canteen (2022) instead of crowding the next move.
+Notice how it hands the weight to I Found a Reason (2015 Remaster) by The Velvet Underground off Loaded (1970) instead of crowding the next move.

 03later